netxph/sb-capstone/docs/data-story.md

 ![events](./events.png)

-With these events and information gained, we are able to compress and summarize the transcript and find out the success rate of prpmotions.
+With these events and information gained, we are able to compress and summarize the transcript and find out the success rate of promotions.
 Compressing them will have the following four outcomes.

 * successful
    - the offer was received, viewed and completed